 ~ A Kootenay Coffee Road Trip: Meet the Locals

 ~ Kootenay Spirits

 ~ Wet your Whistle: Along a Kootenay Rockies Road Trip

 ~ Where the Locals Hang Out in the Kootenays

-Top/cover photo courtesy of Island Lake Lodge in Fernie, BC.
+Top/cover photo by Mike McPhee, courtesy of Island Lake Lodge in Fernie, BC.

 Words by Mark Locki.
 Mark is a photographer and writer based in Kimberley, BC.
 An avid traveller throughout the Kootenays and abroad, he enjoys exploring the natural world, camera in hand, seeking out compelling stories.
 He’s often found deep in the backcountry, running, climbing or on skis, challenging himself to discover new scenes and viewpoints.